Safety and Fraud Center

 Send and receive payment safely.
 Consider these tips in order to send or receive payment safely.

 - Verify the Buyer or Seller’s identity.
 Do addresses and names match up in public records or directories?
-Even better is to meet the seller in person in a safe place.
+It is even better to meet the seller in person in a safe place, if possible.

 - Be cautious of an individual posing as an “agent” representing a buyer or seller, or when dealing with someone outside your country.

 - Do not make a purchase only from photos.
-A photo does not verify the existence of an item.
-See the item in person.
+A photo does not verify the existence or quality of an item.
+See the item in person, or purchase a third-party inspection to verify the item.

-- Fraud deals may involve shipping, wire transfers, overpayment or cashiers checks.
-Unusual requests involving the transaction may be a signal of a potential scam.
+- Fraudulent deals may involve shipping, overpayment or cashier’s checks.
+Unusual requests involving the transaction may be a sign of a potential scam.

-- Do not wire money for any transaction whether you are a buyer or seller.
+- Do not wire money for any transaction whether you are a buyer or seller without first verifying the identity of the person you are dealing with.

 - If presented with an “invoice” from PayPal or other payment service, verify it is genuine.